|"It's ludicrous that this place exists and everybody doesn't want to live here."|

 The last two weeks have been spent in Cartagena, where I got to do some work for a local restaurant, Medellin, and a few days in the capitol city of Bogota.
 I got to explore these cities, but only a bit.
 Much of my time was spent editing photos and getting some organization efforts done.
 Those first two weeks north of Cartagena was probably the busiest two weeks of my entire trip.
 On October 1st, I fly to Rio de Janeiro and begin the Amazon River trip that I'm looking forward to.
 So, stay tuned.
 What I know for sure is that I will have to return here to Colombia.
 I want Punta Gallinas with a model, spend more time in Cartagena, do Ciudad Perdida, explore some of the islands out this way, and push further through Colombia past Bogota, like Cali.
 I could do a full 90 days here exploring this country.

 UPDATE: This just crossed my mind.
 I may indeed do the Amazon River gig and then right at the border where I was thinking of crossing into Iquitos, Peru.
 Well, possibly scratch that.
 I'm giving serious consideration to crossing into Leticia, Colombia and returning to Bogota.
 Its only $100 for a flight back here.
 Who knows?
 Find a spot to live for a month.
 Take some Spanish classes.
-THEN head to Ecuador, but land...do the Galapagos Islands, and slide on into Peru by Christmas.
+THEN head to Ecuador, by land...do the Galapagos Islands, and slide on into Peru by Christmas.
 We'll see.